Can You Work Remotely While On a Cruise? Here’s Everything to Know (From Someone That Does It)

 Internet Connectivity at Sea

-First and foremost, if you plan to work at sea then the Internet connection on the ship is vital.
+First and foremost, if you plan to work at sea then the internet connection on the ship is vital.
 On this front there is good news: Any major cruise ship you sail will have wi-fi available across the ship.
 Internet has gone from a luxury on a cruise to a necessity.

-To get access, you’ll need to sign up for a package.
+To get online access, you’ll need to sign up for a package.
 There are usually multiple options available, with basic packages that allow access to just social media all the way to the fastest packages that allow streaming services.

 Prices will vary, but you should expect to pay at least $15-20 per day for basic access.
 The highest-end packages that offer the fastest connection can be upwards of $25-30.
 Obviously, access is expensive, but for those that have to work, it can be a relatively small price to pay.

-Most cruise lines have now moved on from per-minute packages to unlimited access, so you don’t have to worry about how long you are connected or how much you use.
+Most cruise lines have now moved on from per-minute packages to unlimited access, so you don’t have to worry about how long you are connected or how much data you use.

 Streaming Services/Video Chats May Be Limited